 Presbyterian sacraments

 The two sacraments in the Presbyterian Church are baptism and communion.
-Communion is a part of our worship service on the first Sunday of each month, as well as on Easter, Christmas, and other special days in the life of our church.
+Communion is a part of our worship service on the first Sunday of each month, as well as on Easter, Christmas Eve, and other special days in the life of our church.

 Baptism is a part of our worship service throughout the year as we gather with those who desire to be baptized or to have their children baptized as believers in God.